Arlene Arin Hahn, Partner, White & Case LLP

 Jeremy Grunin has nearly 25 years of leadership experience in the private sector where he managed teams of 1000+ employees responsible for over half a billion dollars in revenue.
 Since 2013, Jeremy has been actively engaged throughout the community as President of the Jay and Linda Grunin Foundation, a proactive grantmaker focused on economic growth at the Central Jersey Shore.
 Jeremy is a Partner of Grunin Holdings, LLC., a New Jersey Partnership specializing in the development and management of commercial real estate, as well as investing in third party commercial ventures.
 He has also hosted several talk radio shows on both AM and FM radio, including Topic A on WOBM.
 In addition, he holds several leadership positions on Boards and steering committees across the state of New Jersey.

-Trevor Morrison, Dean and Eric M. and Laurie B. Roth Professor of Law, NYU Law
+Troy McKenzie, Dean and Cecelia Goetz Professor of Law, NYU School of Law

 Jonathan Ng, Attorney Advisor, USAID